Certified Nurse Aide State Exam (Kansas)

-Arrive at least a half an hour before testing start time
+Arrive at least half an hour before testing start time.

-- If a tester arrives late or fails to appear for the test, he/she must reschedule with the KDHE online or by contacting KDHE at (316) 320-7375 to request a rescheduling form.
+- If a tester arrives late or fails to appear for the test, they must reschedule with the KDHE online or by contacting KDHE at (316) 320-7375 to request a rescheduling form.

 - Notification of passing status will be available online within one week of test completion.
 Students will know their scores immediately after taking the test.